Part Five of a Five-Part Series on Software-Defined Data Centers in a Multi-Cloud World

 Wrapping Up the Five-Blog Series

-The world is moving to a hybrid multi-cloud model, with IDC estimating that 75% of workloads will be deployed in on-prem, colo-based or hosted private clouds for cost, security, performance and data sovereignty reasons.
+The world is moving to a hybrid multi-cloud model, with IDC estimating that 75% of workloads will be deployed in on-prem, colo-based or hosted private clouds for cost, security, performance, and data sovereignty reasons.
 These on-prem, colo and hosted private cloud environments require a completely automated data center foundation – the software-defined data center or SDDC.
 While storage and compute virtualization and automation have made great strides over the last decade, networking has lagged.
 Data center networking automation solutions today have been designed for large data centers operated by large IT teams that have the budget to buy, and resources to integrate and deploy, layers of external hardware and software to achieve network automation and virtualization.
 Unfortunately, these traditional approaches do not suit the larger universe of data center and private cloud operators that have smaller IT teams.

 The Pluribus Netvisor ONE® operating system and Adaptive Cloud Fabric have been designed to deliver a superior level of network automation to small IT teams while simultaneously fitting into cost-, space- and power-constrained environments.
 Pluribus Networks takes advantage of the underutilized distributed computational power, memory and packet processing inherent in the leaf-and-spine network switches distributed across one or multiple data center sites.
-By leveraging these resources, Pluribus uniquely delivers a “controllerless” approach to SDN automation of the physical network, provides a service-rich and secure VXLAN virtual overlay fabric and enables comprehensive and granular telemetry and analytics.
-Not only is the solution cost-, space- and power-efficient, it is unified and pre-integrated, so it just works out of the box.
+By leveraging these resources, Pluribus delivers a “controllerless” approach to SDN automation of the physical network, provides a service-rich and secure VXLAN virtual overlay fabric and enables comprehensive and granular telemetry and analytics.
+Not only is the solution cost-efficient, space-efficient and power-efficient, but it is also unified and pre-integrated, so it just works out of the box.
 Supporting well-known orchestration systems, including VMware vCenter, Red Hat OpenStack and Kubernetes, Pluribus Networks puts fully automated SDDC within reach for small IT teams with constrained physical environments – the Easy Button for SDDC.

 Webinar replay: If you would like more detail on how Pluribus helps put SDDC and private cloud within reach for every IT team, then watch the replay of our webinar “Realizing the SDDC: Simple, Affordable SDN and Network Virtualization for Any Size Data Center.”
 In this webinar I am joined by Drew Schulke, VP Product Management, Dell EMC and Alessandro Barbieri, VP Product Management, Pluribus Networks.
 You can see the replay here.